microsoft/webnn-developer-preview/README.md

 MobileNet V2           | 129.0.6617.0
 EfficientNet Lite4     | 129.0.6617.0

 You can check the version via "about://version" in the address bar.
 In Chrome, look for "Google Chrome".
-Edge, heed the "Chromium version".
+In Edge, heed the "Chromium version".

 ## Contributing